-James Ferolo’s practice is concentrated on counseling local government entities and special districts in the areas of local government law, economic development matters (annexations, business districts, enterprise zone incentives, tax increment financing, special assessments, special service areas, letters of credit and performance and payment bonds, economic development incentives), employment law, real estate law, construction law, federal and state grant compliance matters, municipal finance, library law, Open Meetings Act, Freedom of Information Act, Local Records Act, State Officials and Employees Ethics Act compliance matters, meeting procedure matters, contract matters , including Intergovernmental Agreements, planning and zoning matters, including representation of clients in civil litigation, administrative proceedings and alternative dispute resolution forums in the state and federal court systems.
+Mr. James V. Ferolo’s practice is concentrated on counseling local government entities and special districts in the areas of local government law, economic development matters (annexations, tax increment financing, special assessments, special service areas, economic development incentives), employment law, real estate law, construction law, federal and state grant compliance matters, municipal finance, library law, Open Meetings Act, Freedom of Information Act, Local Records Act, State Officials and Employees Ethics Act compliance matters, meeting procedure matters, contract matters , including Intergovernmental Agreements, planning and zoning matters, including representation of clients in civil litigation, administrative proceedings and alternative dispute resolution forums in the state and federal court systems.

-- James is a member of the Illinois State Bar Association and the Chicago Bar Association, the Illinois Municipal League Home Rule Attorney’s Committee, and the International Municipal Lawyers Association.
-He also has served on the ISBA’s Local Government Committee since 2015 and is the current Chairperson of the Local Government Law Section Counsel from 2021-2022.
+- James is a member of the Illinois State Bar Association, the Chicago Bar Association, the Illinois Municipal League Home Rule Attorney’s Committee, and the International Municipal Lawyers Association.
+He also has served on the ISBA’s Local Government Law Section Counsel since 2015 and is the current Chairperson of the Local Government Law Section Counsel from 2021-2022.
 Furthermore, James is a member of the Illinois Local Government Lawyers Association and International Municipal Lawyers Association.

 Awards and Recognition

 - James has been named a Leading Lawyer by Law Bulletin Media, a peer-recommended distinction awarded to fewer than 5% of attorneys in Illinois.

 - Chapters on “Municipal Finance and Taxation” and “Zoning Controls” – co-author, Illinois Institute of Continuing Legal Education

 - Chapter on Open Meetings Act– co-author, Illinois Township Clerk’s Handbook, 2014